Machine learning with neural networks: Oja's rule

-But let us return to Equation (\ref{eq:Ojas_rule}).
-It is called {\em Oja's rule} \cite{Oja1982}.
-Oja's learning algorithm is summarised in Algorithm \ref{alg:oja}.
-One draws a pattern $\ve \xi$ from the distribution $P(\ve \xi)$ of input patterns, applies it to the network, and updates the weights as prescribed in Equation (\ref{eq:Ojas_rule}).
+Returning to Equation (\ref{eq:Ojas_rule}), we note that the dynamics of (\ref{eq:Ojas_rule}) and (\ref{eq:Aw2}) is the same in the limit of small learning rates $\eta$.
+Therefore we conclude that $\ve w$ remains normalised under (\ref{eq:Ojas_rule_2}) when the learning rate is small enough.
+Oja's algorithm is summarised in Algorithm \ref{alg:oja}.
+One draws a pattern $\ve x$ from the distribution $\Pd(\ve x)$ of input patterns , applies it to the network, and updates the weights as prescribed in Equation (\ref{eq:Ojas_rule}).
 This is repeated many times.
 In the following we denote the average over $T$ input patterns as $\langle \cdots \rangle = \tfrac{1}{T}\sum_{t=1}^T\cdots$.